TunirKilikdar1/EDA-with-SQL/README.md

 - **Seasonal Trends:** Strategic workforce planning is essential given the varying monthly layoff volumes.

 These insights provide a roadmap for stakeholders to build more resilient business strategies, optimize workforce planning, and adapt to ongoing market challenges.

----

-Feel free to update or expand this README as the project evolves.